BAAI-DCAI/SpatialBot/README.md

 You can start from a docker or configure local environments.

 ### Start from Docker
 We provide a ready to run environment.
-Just update it with our codes:
+Please update it with our codes:
 ```
 # 1. download docker image
 docker pull russellrobin/bunny:latest